DevExpress-Examples/wpf-dock-layout-manager-use-the-layout-upgrade-event-to-upgrade-a-layout-from-one-version-to-another/Readme.md

 # WPF Dock Layout Manager – Upgrade the Application Layout Between Versions

-Use this example if your application allows users to save and restore layouts, and you need to evolve the layout structure across different versions of the app.
+This example allows you to save and restore layouts and change the layout structure across different versions of the app.

 ![Upgrade the Application Layout Between Versions](./Images/restore-version.jpg)